ktchu/Math-Puzzle-Web/puzzles/6ry5z6dEs2cuzsFYLzheWR-puzzle.md

 ### How Long Does the Ladder Need to Be?

-1. Show that the shortest possible length for the ladder (if it just barely reaches the corner of the building) is
+1. Show that if the ladder just barely reaches the corner of the building, then its length is equal to

    $$
    L_{min} = \frac{h}{\sqrt{1 - x^2}}.
    $$

-2. For safety, we definitely want to buy a ladder with $L \ge L_{min}$.
-We don't need an exact answer, so it's _good enough_ to calculate an estimate that is always bigger than
-   $L_{min}$ but _easier to calculate_ (for instance, it would be nice to not have to calculate the square root … especially if we don't have a calculator handy).
+2. For safety reasons, we definitely want to buy a ladder with $L \ge L_{min}$, but we don't need to know the exact value of $L_{min}$.
+It's _good enough_ to calculate an estimate that is always bigger than $L_{min}$ but _easier to calculate_ (for instance, if we don't have a calculator handy, multiplication and addition are less work than square roots and division).

-   Show that we can use simpler formula $(1 + x^2)$ to estimate the shortest ladder to buy.
+   Show that if $x$ is positive and close to zero (i.e., the ladder is close to vertical), we can use simpler formula $(1 + x^2)$ to estimate the shortest ladder to buy.
 In other words, show that

    $$
    \frac{1}{\sqrt{1 - x^2}} \le 1 + x^2.
    $$

+### Bonus

+3. Like most approximations, inequality in #2 is only true for certain values of $x$.
+For example, when $x$ is close to one, the left-hand side of the inequality is very large while the right-hand side approximately equal to $2$.

+   Find the largest value of $x$ the inequality is true for.

 [Hints](6ry5z6dEs2cuzsFYLzheWR-hints.md)
 [Solutions](6ry5z6dEs2cuzsFYLzheWR-solutions.md)